trapexit/mergerfs-tools/README.md

 ### mergerfs.consolidate

-Consolidate files in a single mergerfs directory onto a single drive.
+Consolidate **files** in a **single** mergerfs directory onto a **single** drive, recursively.
+This does **NOT** move all files at and below that directory to 1 drive.
+If you want to move data between drives simply use normal rsync or similar.
+This tool is only useful in niche usecases where the person wants to colocate files of their TV, music, etc. files onto a single drive *after the fact.* If you really wanted that you should probably use path preservation.
+For most people there is only downsides to using path preservation or colocating files.

 Run as `root`.
 Requires `rsync` to be installed.